 - Urgency or a sudden urge to urinate which is difficult to control

 - Bladder /Urethral pain on trying to hold urine

 - Nocturia which is having to wake up at night to pass urine several times

-- Incontinence (uncontrollable leakage of urine), that can be of the following types:
+- Incontinence (uncontrollable leakage of urine).
+It is of the following types:

-- Urge incontinence –due to ‘urgency’ that occurs because of involuntary bladder muscle contraction often associated with overactive bladder (OAB) that may occur due to abdominal trauma, infection, nerve damage, some medications, and certain fluids like alcohol/caffeine, etc.
+- Urge incontinence – This occurs due to ‘urgency’ because of involuntary bladder muscle contraction often associated with overactive bladder (OAB).
+This may happen due to abdominal trauma, infection, nerve damage, some medications, and certain fluids like alcohol/caffeine, etc.

-- Stress incontinence –due to increased abdominal pressure during lifting heavy-weight, sneezing, coughing, laughing or straining, typically seen due to weak sphincter and pelvic floor muscles post childbirth trauma, menopause, and surgery.
+- Stress incontinence – This occurs due to increased abdominal pressure during lifting heavy-weight, sneezing, coughing, laughing or straining, along with a weak sphincter and pelvic floor muscles.
+This is seen post childbirth trauma, menopause, and surgery.
 (It is not due to ‘mental stress’),

 B. Voiding problems occur when the passage of urine becomes difficult either due to weak bladder muscle (for example due to neve-related problems, diabetes) or due to spasm in sphincter muscles, or other causes of blockage of the urethra like prostate enlargement, urethral narrowing (stricture).
 Various symptoms of voiding problems include